X-Road: Security Server Architecture

 # 3.1.1 Role and responsibilities

 Xroad-proxy-ui-api provides the Security Server user interface.
 It also provides the REST API that can be used for management operations.
+In addition, it provides the [ACME] interface for receiving incoming ACME challenge requests from the ACME server.

 # 3.1.2 Encapsulated data